dotlang/language/README.md

 3. Examples 5 and 6 show how to destruct a struct and extract it's data.
 4. Example 7 and 8 are the same and show how to define a struct based on another struct.
 5. Example 9 indicates you cannot choose field names for an untyped struct literal.
+6. You can use `.0,.1,.2,...` notaion to access fields inside an untyped tuple (Example 10).

 ## Composition